rudyon/rudyon.github.io/index.md

 This is meant to be a gathering place for all of my works (which I can remember).
 The service used for creating this is a blog tool.
 I am using it because of the markdown support.
 I will be taking this off of here eventually.
 But for now it is meant to be a draft for a future portfolio of sorts.

-I am an undergraduate student of [linguistics](https://en.wikipedia.org/wiki/Linguistics) at [Dokuz Eylül University](https://global.deu.edu.tr/).
+I will start studying [linguistics](https://en.wikipedia.org/wiki/Linguistics) at [Dokuz Eylül University](https://global.deu.edu.tr/) in October.

 My Wikipedia contributions can be found [here](https://en.wikipedia.org/wiki/Special:Contributions/Rudyon).